Qualification: A Level

 Never has the study of sport and exercise science been as important as it is today, especially after the success of Team GB in the Rio 2016 Olympics.
 Sport has now become a major business where there is a demand for sports scientists, experts in biomechanics, sports psychologists and nutritionists.
-This is a fascinating and absorbing subject, which will set you up to study Sports Sciences, Sports Nutrition, Sports Physiotherapy or Sports Development at University, as well as many others.
+This is a fascinating and absorbing subject, which will deepen your interest and allow you explore three different areas surrounding the world of sport.

 It also involves a practical performance and written project – ‘Optimising Practical Performance in a Competitive Situation’ and then analysing it to suggest improvements.
 (Practical and Written Coursework)